 See the Social Security Administration's SSR 96-8p for more information about assessing residual functional capacity.

 Claims for Substance Abuse

-See the SSA's section on substance addiction disorders for a more complete list, including physical ailments.
+See the Social Security Administration's section on substance addiction disorders for a complete list, including physical ailments.

-Don't Go it Alone: Get Legal Help With Your Disability Claim
+Don't Go At It Alone: Get Legal Help With Your Disability Claim

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.